-

 > Explain that spinning objects will spin faster if more mass is moved to the centre of the object.

-Curriculum links across Australia, USA & Canada (see below for specific linkages)
+Curriculum links across Australia, USA, Canada & New Zealand (see below for specific linkages)

 > Australian Curriculum